Investors bought a record share of homes in 2021. See where.

 Real estate investors can be large corporations, local companies or wealthy individuals, and they generally don’t live in the properties they are buying.
 Some look to flip homes to new buyers, while others rent them out.

-“We know historically that places where minorities live are undervalued or lower priced,” said Redfin’s Sheharyar Bokhari.
+“We know historically that places where minorities live are undervalued or lower priced,” Redfin’s Sheharyar Bokhari said.
 That, he said, makes them more attractive to investors, driving up prices for residents.

-Real estate investors can be large corporations or local mom-and-pop companies, but they generally don’t live in the properties they are buying.
-Their strategies aren’t always the same either, as some look to flip homes to new buyers, while others rent them out.

 [This block used to be for first-time homebuyers.
 Then global investors bought in.]